 COMMAND SAVE ТҮРЕ Function DESCRIPTION Saves all configurations to flash, or a selected group of configurations.
-SYNTAX SAVE [ <group>]</group> When no <group> is present, all configurations except C, T, PGA, FC, and IP are saved (these lists must be saved individually).
+SYNTAX SAVE [<group>] When no <group> is present, all configurations except FC are saved (these lists must be saved</group></group> individually).
 When a configuration is present, only that group of variables is saved.
-See the LIST command for a full list of groups.</group> RETURNS Prompt when saving is complete and ready to accept a new command.
-EXAMPLE // To save all of the current settings (excluding C, T, PGA, IP, and FC) SAVE &gt; EXAMPLE // To save only the "IP" settings to the file ip.cfg SAVE IP > NOTES The "SAVE C" option saves all of the calibration related lists (LIST C, T, and PGA) and will print the SN in the Cal.cfg file generated.
-It can take up to 1 minute to complete this save.
-WARNING Do not power cycle a module while the module is in SAVE mode.
+See the LIST command for a full list of groups.
+RETURNS Prompt when saving is complete and ready to accept a new command.
+EXAMPLE // To save all of the current settings (excluding FC) SAVE > EXAMPLE // To save only the "IP" settings to the file ip.cfg SAVE IP > WARNING Do not power cycle a module while the module is in SAVE mode.
 This can cause undesirable effects.
 If a SAVE has been issued, wait for the MPS to return a prompt, or use the STATUS command and wait for STATUS: READY before power cycling the unit.